dgurudot/tg/help/en-US/HELP-ADMIN-TRADING.md

 **Views:** **Open**, **Today** and **History**. **Needs attention** shows rejected and expired orders.

-**Filters:** Side (Buy or Sell) and Source (Manual, Connected broker or Automation).
-In History you can also filter by the kind of change and by who made it.

 **Search:** by symbol, order id or account id.

+**Filters:** Side (Buy or Sell) and Source (Manual, Connected broker or Automation) sit next to the views.
+Tap **Filters** to filter by any column: time, client, account, symbol, side, type, status, order id, time in force, source, order state or broker.
+On a computer you can also open the menu on a column heading.
+Every filter applies to all matching orders, so the list and the count always agree.
+A filter you have set shows as a chip; tap the chip to remove it, or tap **Clear filters**.
+A filter that is not available yet is dimmed and says "Not filterable yet".

+**Sort:** open a column heading's menu and choose ascending or descending.
+Sorting also applies to all matching orders.

+**Columns:** the column chooser adds order id, external id, time in force, source, value and more. **Last change**, market, filled quantity, average price, IP address and approver appear when your group's data includes them.

 **Open an order:** tap a row to see the order's details and its lifecycle: Created, Sent to broker, Filled or rejected, and Settlement.
 Settlement shows "not tracked". **Open in History** shows every change to that order.

+**History mode:** switch **Current** to **History** to see every change to orders, with the before and after values.
+Filter it by the kind of change and by who made it.

+**Stale data:** a list you opened before shows at once with the time it was loaded.
+Nothing refreshes by itself.
+Tap **Refresh** to load it again.

 **Export:** the export runs in the background.
 Find the file under Reports, on the Exports tab.

 ## Trades and Positions

-Coming soon.
-Filled orders show under Orders in the meantime, and exposure by asset class and by client is on the Risk screen.
+These tabs are not shown yet.
+Filled orders show under Orders, and exposure by asset class and by client is on the Risk screen.

 ## Automation

-**Rebalance a group…** and **Send trade signal…** work today.
+This tab appears when your group has auto-trading data. **Rebalance a group…** and **Send trade signal…** are also available from the legacy tools menu.

 **Systems:** the list of auto-trading systems, with their state, followers, last signal and problems.
 Pause, Resume and Stop are requests, because they move every follower at once.
-If your group has no system data yet, the tab says so.

-**Sent signals** and **Rebalances:** the logs are coming soon.

 ## Instruments

-The instruments your clients trade, with their settings and **Set at**, which tells you where each setting comes from: platform, market, group or this security.
+This tab appears when your group has instrument data.
+It lists the instruments your clients trade, with their settings and **Set at**, which tells you where each setting comes from: platform, market, group or this security.

 **Request a setting change…:** change the trading mode, minimum size, lot size or order step for one security.
 Give a reason.
 This is a request.

-If your group has no instrument data yet, the tab says so.